judekanjamala/RelRL/README.md

 # WhyRel

 WhyRel is a tool for reasoning about relational properties of object-based programs.
-It can and has been used to verify equivalence of ADTs, noninterference examples, and program transformations.
+It has been used to verify equivalence of ADTs, noninterference examples, and program transformations.
 WhyRel relies on the [Why3](http://why3.lri.fr) platform to generate and discharge verification conditions (VCs).
 Source files are written in a syntax similar to Java and may